 Do you agree that expanding the sales tax exemption on baby necessities would benefit families in Minnesota?
 Here's the status of this proposal and what you can do to help bring it into law:

-Status: This policy proposal has been introduced in the House and Senate
+Status: This policy proposal has been introduced in the House and Senate, and had a hearing in the House in 2025.

 Take Action: Connect with your State Senator and State Representative to ask them to join as co-authors on this bill and to vote in favor of the sales tax exemption expansion.
 You can get the tools you need to schedule meetings with your legislators and make your pitch on the Take Action page.